Sergioarg/printf/README.md

 # Printf. :pencil2:

-_In this repository you will find a replica of the PRINTF of C language function_.
+_In this repository you will find a copy about the operation of the ***printf*** function of the language C the output of each format will be given as the type of format entered_.

 ---